Alina Egelhofer: The 3D configurator makes our complex products tangible for our customers.

 Looking back, what are you most proud of?

-In conclusion, the collaboration with ACD Elektronik was extremely insightful and successful for both sides.
-We look forward to continuing our partnership and developing more innovative configurator projects.
+In summary, the collaboration with ACD Elektronik was extremely instructive and successful for both sides.
+We look forward to continuing our work together and implementing further innovative configuration projects.

 Thank you for the great insights, Anni!